noellepunk/Neuro-Gamemaker-SDK/README.md

 An example project of rock paper scissors is provided in the source code to give a basic idea of how this addon can be implemented in your projects.

-You can contact me on discord (@noellepunk) if you're encountering any issues or if you think I should change something.

 # Installation
 1. Download the `NeuroGameSDK.yymps` file from releases
 2. Go into your gamemaker project and at the top go to `Tools > Import Local Package` and then import `NeuroGameSDK.yymps` (make sure to add all!)